Eau Claire Regis rides the rough off Kenosha Bradford/Reuther Co-Op 27-10 | Local News I Racine County Eye - Racine, Wisconsin

-Eau Claire Regis tipped and eventually toppled Kenosha Bradford/Reuther Co-Op 27-10 during this Wisconsin football game.
+Eau Claire Regis dumped Kenosha Bradford/Reuther Co-Op 27-10 in a Wisconsin high school football matchup.

 Both teams were shutout in the first and third quarters.